This is a revised post for 2018. Updated post to include ClassPass.

 - Basically, it is a fitness membership on an app with a concept very similar to The Entertainer App.
 You pay an X amount of money per month to access classes by its member studios

-- There are two dominant players in Singapore: Guavapass and KFit.
+- There are three dominant players in Singapore: GuavaPass, KFit and ClassPass.

 What are their differences?

 |Monthly||$179/mth for 3mth or $169/mth for 6 mth||$129/mth||$100 for 200 credits or $50 for 50 credits|

 ||Additional credits available for top up and/or purchase.|